Bailig/fun-projects/packages/infinite-scroll/README.md

 [The live site](https://bailig.github.io/fun-projects/#/infinite-scroll)

-This is a page implements infinite scroll functionality.
+This is a page that implements infinite scroll functionality.
 As you scroll to the bottom of the page, a new network request will be made to an external API to fetch more images.

 ## Built With